 - 1 jalapeno seeded and finely chopped

 - 2 Tbsp lime juice or the juice of 1 lime

 - ½ tsp salt

-Cover and let sit 25 minutes in the refrigerator prior to serving.
+- Rest: For best results, cover and let sit for a few minutes in the refrigerator prior to serving to let flavors blend.